• Skip to primary navigation

 You treat this dough like you would biscuit dough, cutting in the butter and not handling the dough any more than you have to.

-Step 1:
+Step 1: Start with cold butter

-The bowl of a food processor with butter cut into the dry ingredients
+The bowl of a food processor with butter cut into the dry ingredients.

-Step 2:
+Step 2: Add buttermilk

 Pro tip: Your biscuits will remain lighter and fluffier if you don’t overmix your dough.
 Once the ingredients are incorporated, form it into a disc and resist the urge to combine it further.

-A rectangle of biscuit dough wrapped in plastic wrap
+A rectangle of biscuit dough wrapped in plastic wrap.

-Step 3:
+Step 3: Shape and bake

-Biscuit dough in a pan topped with cream
+Biscuit dough in a pan topped with cream.

 The result is a fluffy and light biscuit-like pan of cheesy cornbread.
 It’s so moist and buttery that you don’t need any butter on top.